bpype/blender-studio-pipeline/docs/addons/cloudrig/code.md

     - CloudRig will register this PropertyGroup under `PoseBone.cloudrig_component.params.my_component`.
         - The `my_component` part of this RNA path is determined by the filename.
 - `RIG_COMPONENT_CLASS` is the variable referencing your component class.
-    - This should not be removed or renamed, or your component type won't be registered by CloudRig.
+    - This should not be removed or renamed, or your component type won't be found by CloudRig's registration code.

 And here are some classes and functions to be aware of:
 - `__init__()` works as normal.
 Your class will be instantiated by the `CloudRigGenerator` class, which in turn is instantiated by the Generate button in the UI.
 - `create_bone_infos(self, context)` is your main entry point.
 From here, you can access the parameters of this instance via `self.params`.
 - You need BoneSets in order to create BoneInfos.
 You inherit 3 Bone Sets from `Component_Base`: `Deform Bones`, `Mechanism Bones`, `Original Bones`.
 Bone Sets are stored in a name:BoneSet dictionary under `self.bone_sets`, but these three also have shorthands: `self.bones_def`, `self.bones_mch`, `self.bones_org`.
 - BoneSets allow users to customize the bone collections, bone color, and wire width of a set of bones.
 You can define additional bone sets in `define_bone_sets()`.
 Note that this function runs during add-on registration, since bone sets are PropertyGroups that need to be registered in RNA.

-Note: If you want to make a contribution, you should probably [open an issue](https://projects.blender.org/Mets/CloudRig/issues) first, to discuss the design and functionality.

 ### Conventions
 - Do as I say, not as I do.